 Students who plan to graduate must file a Graduate Application for Degree form with the Office of Graduate Education Student Services by the Friday of the third week of the semester in which the student intends to graduate.
 Please refer to the UH Mānoa Academic Calendar for each semester’s specific deadline.
 Failure to file by the deadline may delay graduation.

-An orientation session will be scheduled each fall and spring by the program chair.
-Notice will be posted on the firstname.lastname@example.org mail list and in the LIS facility.
-Paper copies will also be displayed in the LIS facility.
-At the session, the chair will go over the purpose, requirements, and schedule for the comps.
-The chair will also provide suggestions in preparing for the comps.
+An orientation session will be scheduled each fall and spring by the Program Chair and notice sent to the LIS student mailing list.
+At the session, the Chair will go over the purpose, requirements, and schedule for the exam.
+The Chair will also provide suggestions in preparing for the exam.

 The oral comprehensive examination is an exit requirement for all MLISc candidates in Plan B (non-thesis).
 The exam must be taken in the last regular semester—fall if graduating in the fall, spring if graduating in the spring or the summer.
-At the orientation, each student will be given the oral comp scenarios.
+The oral exam scenarios are available online:

-- Students may study in groups; however, the comp must be taken individually.
+- Students may study in groups; however, the exam must be taken individually.

 - Students should read each scenario carefully to determine the intent of the scenario and the major questions posed.

-- There is no specific reading list for the comps.
-Rather students must cull from the various courses they have taken, seeking out relevant resources and notes.
+- There is no specific reading list for the exam.
+Rather, students must cull from the various courses they have taken, seeking out relevant resources and notes.
 In addition, they should search the University’s print collection and electronic journal databases.